 In a month: finish mentoring

-Evaluate developer onboarding process: Now you need to evaluate the developer onboarding process to make sure that everything is up to scratch.
+Evaluate developer onboarding process: Now you need to evaluate the onboarding process to make sure that everything is up to the standard.

 - Do we have an effective mentoring program?